Rubilmax/polygon/README.md

 - Separate backend into Resources, Services and DAO (unrelevant for now because we only have on route and this is a prototype)
 - Add MySQL migrations support (to update database schema as we develop)
-- Change Docker images to slim/alpine for production
+- Change Docker images to slim/alpine for production and ship production-ready commands
+- Separate backend dev requirements from requirements.txt